ssoRL/ssorl.github.io/work/index.md

 #### MATLAB Particle Tracking Application

 With the help of open-source algorithms, I developed a user-friendly MATLAB application that could reliably and accurately track particles in video footages.
-It should be hosted on GitHub soon, and I will link it here.
+It is hosted on GitHub here: <https://github.com/jlian/matlab-particle-tracker>.

 #### Magnets Suspension Device